daftengineer/daftengineer.github.io/_posts/2018-09-08-Exploring-mobile-app-data.markdown

 <p style="text-align:justify;">Then it becomes easy to plot it.</p>
  <img src= "https://daftengineer.github.io/media_assets/ml6p6.jpg" />
   <h1>Most Popular app Monthly</h1><br />
 <p style="text-align:justify;">For this, I needed a definition for Popularity.
 So, in context of data we have available, we can define popularity as number of downloads times rating.
-This results in this type of app list but we had merge the data as groupby removes every other column which are not subject to grouping</p>
+This results in this type of app list but we had merged the data as groupby removes every other column which are not subject to grouping</p>
  <img src= "https://daftengineer.github.io/media_assets/ml6p7.jpg" />
  <img src= "https://daftengineer.github.io/media_assets/ml6p8.jpg" />
  <h1>App with Highest Revenue Monthly</h1><br />